Home breadcrumb back arrow Back to All Blog

 Elements of a contract service agreement

-The services section of the contract service agreement outlines exactly what services are expected to be provided by the service provider.
-This should include a detailed description of each service offered, as well as any specific requirements or timelines related to these services.
+The services section outlines exactly what’s expected from the service provider.
+This should include a detailed description of each service, specific requirements, timelines, and deliverables.

 Compensation